asidurrehman/configure10/README.md

 **_CONFIGURE: An Optimisation Framework for the Cost-Effective Spatial Configuration of Blue-Green Infrastructure_**.
 Currently, the article is in the process of publication.

-  The following Python packages are required to run CONFIGURE
+  The following Python packages are required to run CONFIGURE:
   - Numpy 1.26.0
   - Pandas 2.1.1
   - Matplotlib 3.8.0